fitnr/taft/readme.md

 ### Data

-In addition to the YAML front matter in layouts and pages, Taft will read data from YAML or JSON files, or from stdin.
+In addition to the YAML front matter in layouts and pages, Taft will read data from INI, YAML or JSON files, or from stdin input in those formats.
 Use '-' as the file name to read from stdin.

 ````
 $ taft --data data/data.yaml source/page1.hbs > build/page1.hbs